Ahmet Rıza: Leading the Committee of Union and Progress

 Rıza started corresponding with the members of the Committee of Ottoman Union in 1892.
 It is thought that he made suggestions to the first draft program of the society.
 When the leading members of Ottoman Union were arrested and released a short time later that year, many of them fled to Paris.
-In 1894, these émigrés, especially Doctor Mehmet Nazım, suggested that he join the society, Rıza accepted but suggested that the name of the society be changed.
-His suggestion was that the society should be called Order and Progress (Nizam ve Terakki), Comte's positivist motto; The society compromised by adopting the name "Union and Progress" instead.
+In 1894, these émigrés, especially Doctor Mehmet Nazım, suggested that he join the society, Rıza accepted but requested that the name of the society be changed.
+His suggestion was that the society should be called Order and Progress (Nizam ve Terakki), Comte's positivist motto.
+The society compromised by adopting the name "Union and Progress" instead.

-This made him leader of the Paris branch of the Committee of Union and Progress, a group that was centered around the newspaper Meşveret, a journal that he started publishing with Ghanim.
-There he tried to synthesize positivist doctrine within the Ottoman-Islamic philosophic tradition.
-Rıza also published a series of articles advocating for constitutionalism for the Ottoman Empire, which he justified through the Islamic principle of consultation.
+This made him leader of the Paris branch of the Committee of Union and Progress, a group that was centered around the newspaper Meşveret, a journal that he published with Ghanim.
+There he attempted to synthesize positivism within the Ottoman-Islamic philosophic tradition.
+Rıza also published a series of articles advocating for constitutionalism for the Ottoman Empire, which he justified through its adherence with the Islamic principle of consultation.
 Ahmed Rıza, his Parisian circle, and Meşveret became synonymous with the CUP and the Young Turks movement.
 He also contributed for Ali Şefkati's İstikbal during this time.

 Rıza was horrified by the Hamidian massacres, which he blamed on the sultan and condemned as contrary to "the traditions of Islam and the precepts of the Quran".
 During the Greco-Turkish War, Ahmed Rıza was expelled from the CUP after he refused to pull an article he published in Meşveret in support of the Cretan Rebellion.